kborg500/xrp-huskylens/README.md

 Feedback and improvements are welcome!
 The current fix works but is still a bit rough around the edges, and I'd love to see cleaner or alternative solutions from the community.

+Please note:

+The original code is subject to the license specified in the SparkFun repository.
+This repository does not claim ownership of the original code.
+For official usage, distribution, or modification rights, refer to the license in the original repository.